wostzone/directory/README.md

 # Thing Directory Service

-Golang implementation of a Thing Directory Service plugin for the WoST Hub.
+Golang implementation of a Thing Directory Service client and server library.

 ## Objective

-Provide a WoST Hub plugin for registering Thing Descriptions and let consumers query these.
+Provide a service for registering Thing Descriptions, compatible with the WoT specification for directory services.

 ## Status

-The status of this plugin is Under Development.
+The status of this library is Alpha.
-This initial version is intended for local Hubs to track available things.
+This initial MVP version is intended for the Wost Hub directory protocol binding, but it is designed to be usable outside of WoST.

+Still to do:
+* authentication hook
+* authorization hook

 ## Audience